tale-toul/OCP4UPIAWS/README.md

 ## Deleting bootstrap resources

 The boostrap EC2 instance and related resources were created by Terraform as an independent module.
-This allows for the deletion of these resources without afecting the rest of resources.
+This allows for the deletion of these without afecting  the rest of the resources.

-The terraform command to delete the resources requires the use of the **region_name** and **infra_name** variables, the **master_ign_CA** is also mandatory but is not used so any value can be assigned to it.

 The command requires the use of the option `-target module.bootstrap` so terraform knows that only bootstrap reources must be deleted.